MawCeron/csRenamer/README.md

 > The installer will be available on the [Releases](https://github.com/yourusername/csRenamer/releases) page.

+Additionally, you can download the ZIP file containing the binaries if you prefer not to use the installer.
+Please note that .NET 8 must be installed on your system for the application to run.

+> You can download the ZIP with the binaries from the [Releases](https://github.com/yourusername/csRenamer/releases) page.

 ## About This Project

 csRenamer is a personal reimplementation of the original **pyRenamer** application.
 It aims to maintain feature parity while taking advantage of the Windows Presentation Foundation (WPF) framework for a polished and responsive user experience.
 It’s built for users who want to perform complex batch renaming without relying on command-line tools.